-We fabricated a prototype IFN chip, using a 1.5 $\mu$ m CMOS process (MOSIS, vendor: AMI).
-Figure 4 is a photograph of the chip that contains four IFN circuits and one global inhibitor circuit.
-The capacitors $C_1$ , $C_2$ , $C_3$ , and $C_4$ were designed with a large capacitance due to the limit on the time resolution of our measurement systems.
-The capacitors took up a total area of 120 $\mu$ m $\times$ 200 $\mu$ m.
+We fabricated a prototype IFN chip using a $1.5 \ \mu m$ CMOS process (MOSIS, vendor: AMI).
+Figure 4 is a photograph of the chip, which contains four IFN circuits and one global inhibitor circuit.
+The capacitors C_1 , C_2 , C_3 , and C_4 were designed with a large capacitance due to the limit on the time resolution of our measurement systems.
+The capacitors took up a total area of 120 μ m × 200 μ m.